spagnuolocarmine/serverless-computing-for-iot/assets/slides.md

 # Nuclio ![h:100](https://github.com/nuclio/nuclio/raw/development/docs/assets/images/logo.png)

-- Is a new "serverless" project, derived from Iguazio's elastic data life-cycle management service for high-performance events and data processing.
+- Nuclio is a new "serverless" project, derived from Iguazio's elastic data life-cycle management service for high-performance events and data processing.
 - The simplest way to explore Nuclio is to run its graphical user interface (GUI) of the Nuclio dashboard.

 - The Nuclio documentation is available at [this link](https://nuclio.io/docs/latest/).